-- Serial schedule: Schedule that does not interleave the actions of different transactions.
-Too rigid, creates bottlenecks, reduces performance - Equivalent schedules: For any database state, the effect (on the set of objects in the database) of executing the first schedule is identical to the effect of executing the second schedule. - Serializable schedule: A schedule that is equivalent to some serial execution of the transactions.
+- Serial schedule: Schedule that does not interleave the actions of different transactions. - Equivalent schedules: For any database state, the effect (on the set of objects in the database) of executing the first schedule is identical to the effect of executing the second schedule. - Serializable schedule: A schedule that is equivalent to some serial execution of the transactions.